Carpet Cleaning Glossary: Terms & Definitions

 Filtration Soiling: Accumulation of dirt along carpet edges and under doors.

 Fibers: The individual strands that make up the yarn in a carpet.
-They can be synthetic or natural such as wool, nylon, polyester, etc.
+They can be synthetic or natural, such as wool, nylon, polyester, etc.

 Fluffing: The process of using a brush or other tool to restore the pile of a carpet to its original state after cleaning.